 Our curriculum is designed to recognise pupil’s prior learning, develop their knowledge, understanding and skills through quality first teaching.
 We are very proud of our learning environment both within and outside the school building which is purposeful, vibrant and of a high standard.

 We fully utilise the enormous and historic capital that the borough of Newham and London as a whole has to offer.
 There are lots of opportunities to visit places of interest as part of the learning experience.
 These include museums, art galleries and famous landmarks.
 Pupils in Year 6 are given the opportunity to take part in educational visit overseas, which has included Barcelona in Spain to look at the work of the artist Gaudi, as well as speak Spanish, which is taught at the school.
-We teach the National Curriculum.
-This includes the Read Write Inc (RWI) phonics programme, Literacy and language (literacy scheme) and Maths No Problem in Years 1-4.
+We teach the National Curriculum, as well as Read Write Inc (RWI) phonics programme, Writing for Pleasure, Take One Book and Maths No Problem schemes of work.

 The work carried out in the classrooms is further enhanced through our offer of a wide range of extracurricular activities, so that pupils interests and talents in a range of subjects including sport, art, music and the arts can be further developed, leading to deep and secure understanding.